 Making Your Conference Talk Accessible – Richard E. Ladner, University of Washington

 - Succint wording allows you to use a larger font size.
-This helps people who are hard of hearing and people who can’t stand very close to your poster.
+This helps people who struggle to hear your presentation and people who can’t stand very close to your poster.

 - If your poster is too detailed for a larger font size, consider making large-text printouts (16pt+) on standard paper available for visitors to hold and read themselves.